 Help for Video Game Addiction

 In the event that your child’s video game habits begin to impair daily living, parents and caretakers should reach out to a treatment center for further information (and potentially a consultation).
-La Ventana offers addiction treatment in the Thousand Oaks, Agoura Hills, and Santa Monica areas and also offers IOP services for patients struggling with ADHD.
+La Ventana offers addiction treatment in the Thousand Oaks and Agoura Hills areas and also offers IOP services for clients struggling with ADHD.
 Having a compassionate and knowledgeable treatment team by your side as you work to provide your child with a better life can make all the difference– and that’s what raising children is all about.